Joe-Degs/riscv/projects/README.md

 ```
 Maaadddd!

-# Note
+# Resources
-This whole thing is built on top of this [repository](https://github.com/gamozolabs/riscv)
+- This whole thing is built on top of this [repository](https://github.com/gamozolabs/riscv) by gamozolabs
-If you want to learn more about this kinda of stuff watch him hack live on [youtube](https://www.youtube.com/user/gamozolabs)
+- If you want to learn more about this kinda of stuff watch him hack live on [youtube](https://www.youtube.com/user/gamozolabs)
+- This [pdf](https://shakti.org.in/docs/risc-v-asm-manual.pdf) I found on the internet is a good introduction to systems programming with risc-v